Simon Bridges responds to Jami-Lee Ross' 'corrupt' claim

 Ross said he is now mentally well again.

-"I can no longer serve in a political party lead by a corrupt politician."
+"I can no longer serve in a political party led by a corrupt politician."

 Ross said he will resign his National Party membership and his Botany seat.